 Deeper ideas and tasks for spiritual awakening

-Swedenborg said you must make an effort to turn away from, or put aside, whatever is not good about the way one is living.
+Swedenborg said you must make an effort to turn away from, or put aside, whatever is not good about the way you live life.
 Observing Spirit offers both some deeper ideas and tasks in relation to waking up to :-

 - Where you are and where you want to go,